Applying Web Controls in Page Report

 When you right-click on the title bar of a filter control, these options are available for managing the filter control.

 Opens the Filter Control Properties dialog box for modifying the properties of the filter control.
 The dialog box provides an entry to editing the filter control.
-To do this, in the General tab, select the ellipsis button beside the Filter On text box.
+To do this, in the General tab, select beside the Filter On text box.
 Then in the Edit Filter Control dialog box, change the settings of the filter control.

 Displays the search bar which enables you to search values in the filter control.
 You can also select the button on the title bar of the filter control to launch the search bar.

 See the following options in the search bar:

 Type the text you want to search in the text box.
 Server lists the values that contain the matched text.

 Select to close the search bar or clear the typed text.